liuup/ShallowJail/README.md

-# 3. Logs
+# 3. Experiments Results
 We collected all experiments logs and they could be downloaded from [Google drive](https://drive.google.com/file/d/1Qu3pEfdQDkjHmNd90UxRhnTNExURIL2N/view?usp=sharing).
 It's about 180M.

-Feel free to analyze it.
+> Disclaimer: The log results may contains harmful, toxic content, please be careful when you open it.
+It is for educational purpose only.

 # 4. Citation
 If you have any questions, please start a issue or contact shang.liu@louisville.edu.